LiangZuoting/YeeLinkLib/README.md

 YeeLinkLib
 ==========
+FIRSTLY, ANYONE can use & distribute this software under the GPLv3.

 yeelink is a professional platform of the Internet of Things.It provides stable & high-quality service.
 Unfortunately its development environment is not so good，even no offical sdk.
 So I made one.